mirela-damian/advising/README.md

 * For meeting with Dr. DeBenedetto click here.

-* For meeting with Dr. Damian [click here](https://www.signupgenius.com/go/10c044caaac29a7fd0-fall3).
+* For meeting with Dr. Damian <a href="https://www.signupgenius.com/go/10c044caaac29a7fd0-fall3" target="_blank" rel="noreferrer noopener">click here</a>.

 * Dr. Ebelechukwu Nwafor is on sabbatical this semester.